-In a story we have one or more protagonist and follow their development.
+In a story, we have one or more protagonists and follow their development.

-Story curation tools basically take snippets of content from across the web in various formats like tweets, images, cuts of content from other sources, etc., and create a new story.
+These tools make it easy to take snippets of content from across the web in various formats like tweets, images, excerpts of content from other sources, etc., and weave it into a story.

 A history, on the other hand, is defined as knowledge acquired by investigation.

 The protagonist in history is the person telling the history.

 It’s their research and objectivity that enables us to learn from past events.